naderalsayed136-hash/LearnUp-App/README.md

 This repository contains the Figma file for our graduation project, (LearnUp).

 **Description:**
-LearnUp is designed to help students manage their universty Journey
+LearnUp is designed to help students manage their university Journey
 # 👥 Team Members:
 - **Ahmed Ayman**
 - **Eyad Tamer**